HannahCalich/PhysMove/cran-comments.md

 There were two NOTES:

 - The installed package size is ~9.6 MB.
-The size of the 'doc' directory is due to multiple vignettes with figures intended to demonstrate methodology and usage.
-The included data are modest in size and required for examples and documentation.
+The size of the 'doc' directory is primarily due to vignette figures included to demonstrate methodology and usagee.

 - The packages emln and infomapecology are listed in Suggests and are available via the Additional_repositories field.
 These packages are